Carmen Rueda Hernandez

-A brief history: The restaurant – whose name references a local phrase that equates to ‘two cents’ – was founded in late 2016 by two Emirati restaurateurs and chef Akmal Anuar, who had previously headed up the acclaimed Iggy’s in his home city of Singapore.
+What’s the story?
+The restaurant – whose name references a local phrase that equates to ‘two cents’ – was founded in late 2016 by two Emirati restaurateurs and chef Akmal Anuar.
 Its harbour location in an old fishermen’s building, along with the adjacent waterside terrace, has direct links to the UAE’s pear-fishing origins.
-While Anuar has moved on to a new project, he leaves a legacy that focuses on high-quality ingredients, now continued by head chef Shun Shiroma and sous chef Freddy Kazadi.